Communities In Schools of the Dallas Region

 A nonprofit organization

-Communities In Schools of the Dallas Region (CIS) began service to the North Texas community in 1985.
+Communities In Schools of the Dallas Region (CIS) began serving the North Texas community in 1985.
 Modeled under the CIS National organization, our mission is to surround students with a community of support, empowering them to stay in school and achieve in life.
 We provide services to Pre-K-12th grade students at no cost to them or their family, by placing our professional staff on school campuses to provide daily case management and mental health services.
 These services include school-wide events, such as college and career fairs; targeted programs, such as lunch groups and enrichment clubs; and most notably, individualized services per student to support their greatest needs in academics, attendance and behavior support.
-In addition to these services, we also operate afterschool and summer programming to select districts and campuses.
-We currently serve over 100 campuses in 14 school districts across seven counties in North Texas.
+In addition to these services, we also operate after-school and summer programming to select districts and campuses.
+We currently serve over 100 campuses in 12 school districts across seven counties in North Texas, and a Charter School in Mesquite.

 Mission